mustafa-droid18/Reinforcement-Learning-Project/README.md

-# Mario RL Reward Shaping
+# LLM-Driven Reward Shaping on Super Mario Bros

 This project trains a PPO agent to play **Super Mario Bros World 1-1** and compares three reward-design strategies: